JaeWong91/MyMovie/README.md

 - Embedded movie trailers from video sites such as youtube for each movie.

 - A section on the home page to show popular and new movies.
 This could be housed in a carousel.

+# Technologies Used

+## Languages

+- [HTML5](https://en.wikipedia.org/wiki/HTML5) - Used for the overall structure of the website.
+- [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Used for styling, colouring and layout of the site.
+- [Javascript](https://www.javascript.com/) - Used to make the website interactive.
+This was used for the modal and sliders.
+- [Python](https://www.python.org/) - Used for creating functions that handle backend processes such as adding information to the database.

+## Frameworks, Libraries & Programs

+- [jQuery](https://jquery.com/) - A Javascript library that simplifies manipulation of of the HTML DOM.
+- [Flask](https://flask.palletsprojects.com/en/1.1.x/) - A Python framework and used with [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templating language.
+This is used for generating HTML templates and accessing/processing data sent from the frontend.
+- [Materialize](https://materializecss.com/) - Used throughout the project.
+This assisted with the website layout, navigation bar and colour scheme.
+- [Github](https://github.com/) - GitHub is used as a storage space for the project, where it can then be pushed onto Gitpod.
+- [GitPod](https://www.gitpod.io/) - Git allowed version control and also to add, commit to Git and push to GitHub.
+- [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwkdL6BRAREiwA-kiczJUq8U_iMFrVp1xv8FmLNPGDxIxjk-d9dlu_X88qo79PfI1VkZbcaxoC5-QQAvD_BwE) - The wire frame software used for the initial design of the website.
+- [Google Fonts](https://fonts.google.com/) - Used to apply the font families.
+- [PicResize](https://picresize.com/) - This is used to resize large images down to smaller files.
+- [Responsinator](http://www.responsinator.com/?url=) - Used to test the site responsiveness on various screen resolution sizes.
+This is to ensure the layout is intended as designed.

 # Database